RESOURCE LIST

 Semi-Modular / Virtual Analog

-I use the Hydrasynth (made by Ashun Sound Machines) in combination with my Eurorack/Buchla modular synthesizers for a lot of sound design and production work.
-This synth comes in both a keyboard and compact desktop format.
-It’s easily one of the most versatile virtual analog synthesizers I’ve ever worked with, and I’m a big fan.
+I use the Hydrasynth (made by Ashun Sound Machines) in combination with my Eurorack and Buchla modular synthesizers for a lot of sound design and production work.
+It's highly programmable and its workflow has a lot in common with modular synths.
+It comes in a few different formats: keyboard, compact desktop, Deluxe, and a smaller Explorer version.
+This line of synths is easily among the most versatile virtual analog synthesizers I’ve ever worked with, and I’m a big fan.Â

 If you’re interested in getting started working with hardware synthesizers, but don’t feel ready to take the plunge fully into modular, here are some suggestions for semi-modular synths to help you get started: